Azure/acs-engine/docs/kubernetes-build-win-binaries.md

 # Building Windows Kubernetes Binaries and deploy to an Azure storage account

+## Background
+Microsoft maintains a fork of the Kubernetes project at https://github.com/Azure/kubernetes which includes patches not yet included in upstream Kubernetes for release 1.7 and 1.8; these are needed for Windows containers to function. *From release 1.9, all Windows features are in upstream and Windows binaries no longer needs to be built from Azure fork.*

+## Instructions
 The following instructions show how to deploy the Windows Kubernetes Binaries and deploy them to an Azure Storage Account.

 ### Prerequisites
 * Azure Storage Account and Azure Storage Container to store Windows binaries
 * Access to [wincni.exe] (https://github.com/Microsoft/SDN/tree/master/Kubernetes/windows/cni) stored in a storage container.
 Windows CNI is a plugin that supports the Container Network Interface (CNI) network model and interfaces with the Windows Host Networking Service (HNS) to configure host networking and policy.
 * Docker installed and running.
 MacOS users using Docker for Mac must have at [least 3GB of memory allocated to Docker](https://github.com/kubernetes/kubernetes/tree/master/build/#requirements) or building will likely fail.

-## Background
-Microsoft maintains a fork of the Kubernetes project at https://github.com/Azure/kubernetes which includes patches not yet included in upstream Kubernetes for release 1.7 and 1.8; these are needed for Windows containers to function. *From release 1.9, all Windows features are in upstream and Windows binaries no longer needs to be built from Azure fork.*

 [build-windows-k8s.sh](../scripts/build-windows-k8s.sh) does the following:
 - Checks out the fork of Azure/kubernetes (includes Windows fixes not yet in upstream Kubernetes, needed for Windows containers to function)